surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 ### Custom Windows AMI Approach:
 We will use 2 EC2 Instances outside Autoscaling Groups
 1) This will be our EC2 instance created from an AWS/Base Custom Image.
-This will be futher custom configured or ensured if the required configuration for launching the EC2 in an AD domain is present.
-Let us tag this EC2 instance as **inst-golden**. inst-original will be also used to test the goal of the PoC i.e. joining and removing the EC2, launched in ASG, in AD domain.<br />
+This will be further custom configured or ensured if the required configuration is present for launching EC2 in an AD domain.
+Let us tag this EC2 instance as **inst-golden**.
+**inst-golden** will be also used to test the goal of the PoC i.e. joining and removing the EC2, launched in ASG, in AD domain.<br />
-2) Second EC2 instance, lets tag it as **inst-custom** and will be created from the image of the inst-original.
+2) Second EC2 instance, tagged as **inst-custom** and will be created from the image of the inst-original.
 This is essentially a clone of inst-original but will be sysprepped.
 After sysprepped, it will lose some of the configurations done in inst-original, like this instance will not be in the AD domain.

 ##### Steps:
    a) Create a AWS directory.
 Note the AD account details.
 An example of created directory for this blog is as follows.<br />